mienaikoe/ziyu/Chapters/1-8-Interlogue.md

 "Hah, you got it."

-He turned to Kip and said, "Kipnu.
+He turned to Kipnu and said, "Kipnu.
 I hope that one day you might join us to prepare for the trials ahead.
 Until then, may Ulu quench the rage that poisons the good of your consciousness."

 "Take your self-righteous trash to a real criminal."

 The magistrate simply sighed and walked out the door.
-Rante shoved Kip back into the dark room of cells and locked him in a cell next to Lif.
+Rante shoved Kipnu back into the dark room of cells and locked him in a cell next to Liffa.

 "Fajro, I hear the hero is going with you.
 When do you want me to call an escort?"